thuyanduong/example-problem-set-2-2/README.md

 11. Evaluate the following expressions using JavaScripts implicit coercion rules.
 Then, in one sentence, explain what coercions were applied and why:
   * `8 * null`\
     ```
-    0  data-type: number was applied because null was empty so it timesed 8 and
+    0  data-type: A number coercion was applied because null was coerced into 0, so 0 multipled with 8
-    returned 0 as the best guess.
+    evaluates to 0.
     ```
   * `"5" - 1`\
     ```
-    4  data-type: number was applied because the string 5 was coerced into number
+    4  data-type: A number coercion was applied because the string "5" was coerced into the number 5.
-    5-1.
+    5 minus 1 is 4.
     ```
   * `"5" + 1`\
     ```
-    "51"  data-type: String was applied because js thinks we are trying to join two strings.
+    "51"  data-type: A string coersion was applied.
+JavaScript is trying to join together the two strings.
-    So the number 1 was coerced into a string
+    The number 1 was coerced into a string "1".
     ```
   * `true + false`\
     ```
-    1 data-type: number was applied because it was easier 0= false 1= true the boolean
+    1 data-type: A number coercion was applied.
+The booleans true and false
-    were coerced into a number were true is 1 and false is 0.
+    were both coerced into a number.
+False is coerced into 0, true is coerced into 1, and 0 + 1 is 1.
     ```
   * `"i am" + undefined`\
     ```
-    "i amundefined" data-type: string was applied because javascript thnks that the closest possible
+    "i amundefined" data-type: A string coercion was applied because javascript thnks that the closest possible
-    answer is adding two strings.Undefined was coerced into strings and added with i am.
+    answer is adding two strings.
+Undefined was coerced into strings and added with i am.
     ```
   * `5 + undefined`\
     ```
-    Nan  data-type: number was applied because it was easier and safer.Undefined was coerced into
+    Nan  data-type: A number coercion was applied.
+Undefined was coerced into
-    a number which result in not a number because undefined is a word.
+    a number which resulted in `NaN`.
+Then, adding 5 and NaN results in NaN.
     ```
 12. What will each line of the following code return?
    ```javascript